netgoatfr/mcpypanel/README.md

 # mcpypanel
-Just a panel for a minecraft Server / Proxy, wrei
+Just a panel for a minecraft Server / Proxy, writen with python.
+It is being coded with a linux machine.